unfastener/juggler-in-rust/README.md

 framerate.
 In addition to the juggling animation, the camera also rotates around the juggler.

-This is a pure software raytracer implementation.
+This is a pure-CPU raytracer implementation.
 It uses the [softbuffer](https://crates.io/crates/softbuffer) and [winit](https://crates.io/crates/winit) Rust crates for displaying the window, and [vecmath](https://crates.io/crates/vecmath) for the vector mathematics.
 No GPU resources are used.
-A software-only nearest-neighbor interpolation algorithm is used to scale the rendered image to the output window size.
+A CPU-only nearest-neighbor interpolation algorithm is used to scale the rendered image to the output window size.

 There are as many render threads as there are (logical) cores available.

+### Performance

 Here's how the program runs on various Raspberry Pi versions:

 | Board | Cores | Frequency | RAM | Disk | Full Release Build Time | Display | Render Size | FPS |